dof-dss/nicsdru_unity/README.md

 `lando db-import -d <sitename/database> -f <downloaded sql file>` (where 'site name' may be 'uregni', 'liofa' etc)

-## Running migrations
+## Preparing to run migrations

 You will first need to get hold of a Drupal 7 database dump for your chosen site to act as the source of the migration.

-We will take Uregni as an example and assume that we have a dump file 'uregni.sql' , this file should be placed in the imports/data directory.
+Taking uregni as an example, the database dump can be downloaded from Platform.sh using the 'platform db:dump' command and selecting 'Software-responsive' and 'uregni'.

+Files may be downloaded from Platform.sh using the 'platform mount:download' command and selecting 'Software-responsive' and 'public_html/sites/uregni/files'.
+In the case of Uregni, this process should then be repeated for 'public_html/sites/uregni.gov.uk/files'.

-Ideally, you should also get hold of a Drupal 7 'files' directory and place it in the appropriate imports/files directory e.g. imports/files/sites/uregni.
+The downloaded files should be placed in the imports/files directory e.g. imports/files/sites/uregni.
 Note that the path './imports/files/sites/uregni/files/styles' should exist.
-(Note also for uregni, that there should be another set of files at './imports/files/sites/uregni.gov.uk' .)
+Also for uregni, there should be another set of files at './imports/files/sites/uregni.gov.uk' .

+## Running migrations

 1. Import the database into the Drupal 7 database your chosen site.
 Using our example site this will be 'uregni_legacy'.
 Note that the -d sitename must have a '_legacy' suffix, please make sure that you do not overwrite your Drupal 8 database by mistake !: